canyonzhang/LocalExplorer/README.md

 Build and run the app in the simulator or on a physical device.

 Contribution
-If you wish to contribute to this project, please fork the repository and submit a pull request.
+If you want to contribute to this project, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.
 License
 MIT License